-MIMETIC THEORY, as articulated by René Girard, offers profound insight into human nature, desire, rivalry and the tendency to create scapegoats on both the individual and systemic levels.
+MIMETIC THEORY, as articulated by René Girard, offers profound insight into human nature, desire, rivalry and the tendency to create.

-Martin Luther King’s vision of BELOVED COMMUNITY offers an antidote to the disease that mimetic theory diagnoses.
+Martin Luther King’s BELOVED COMMUNITY offers an antidote to the disease that mimetic theory diagnoses.

-Coming out of the context of apartheid South Africa, Desmond Tutu‘s theology of UBUNTU helps us understand our inter-dependence as a fundamental truth of being human, namely, that “I am only because we are.”
+Desmond Tutu‘s UBUNTU, coming out of the context of apartheid South Africa, helps us understand our inter-dependence as a fundamental truth of being human, namely, that “I AM ONLY BECAUSE WE ARE.”

-The Beloved Community affords us the opportunity to move beyond our tribal tendencies and the scapegoat mechanism that insidiously infects our hearts, our communities, our political institutions and even our churches, and to enjoy inter-dependence and inter-dividuality in the spirit of Ubuntu.
+The Beloved Community invites us to move beyond our tribal tendencies and the scapegoat mechanism that infects our hearts, our communities, our political institutions and even our churches, and to enjoy inter-dependence and inter-dividuality in the spirit of Ubuntu.
+JOIN US!

-In partnership with American Baptist College, Nashville, Tennessee
+In partnership with AMERICAN BAPTIST COLLEGE, Nashville, TN

 Since 2018 American Baptist College has been our partner in hosting the Theology & Peace Annual Conference.
 The mission of ABC is educating, graduating and preparing a predominantly African American student population for Christian leadership, service and social justice in the world.
 The school offers a quality educational program with a liberal arts emphasis, equipping diverse students intellectually, morally, spiritually, socially and theologically.